How To Activate In-Private Browsing Mode in IEPosted June 15, 2019, 6:40 a.m. by Michael G

 - Click on the Gear icon (the action or the tools menu) present at the upper-right hand corner of the browser window

-- A drop-down menu will be displayed, go to Safety option present in this drop-down menu list
+- A drop-down menu will be displayed, go to the Safety option present in this drop-down menu list

 - The same will now display a sub-menu, you will see an option InPrivate Browsing, click on this item

 This will enable the InPrivate Browsing mode in your Internet Explorer 11.
-You can also use the following keyboard short-cut the enable the InPrivate Browsing mode, CTRL+SHIFT+P
+You can also use the following keyboard shortcut the enable the InPrivate Browsing mode, CTRL + SHIFT + P

-But when in InPrivate mode, all these cookies and data that was stored by them will be deleted from your hard-drive as soon as you close a particular window.
+But when in InPrivate mode, all these cookies and data that were stored by them will be deleted from your hard-drive as soon as you close a particular window.
 This also includes the DOM or the Document Object Model storage, also known as the super cookies.

 - Form Data: whenever filling up a form, all the information that you have entered such as the name, address, phone number, etc. everything was under normal conditions stored by your IE11, to be used in the future.
 But when using the InPrivate mode, no such data is stored or saved by the IE.

 - Crash Restoration: normally the IE11 will store a particular session especially in the event of a crash so that it can recover everything as soon as you relaunch the browser.
-But in case of InPrivate mode, you will lose this entire data.
+But in the case of InPrivate mode, you will lose this entire data.
 And nothing will be recovered.

 - Browsing history: your browsing history will never be recorded when browsing in the InPrivate mode of IE 11.

 - AutoComplete: the AutoComplete feature of IE11 uses both your previous browsing and search history, to make an educated guess of the URL the moment you start to type something.
 And with InPrivate mode, this data is not stored at all.